 Irregular butterfly-shaped design is what attracts visitors of Rome to the Spanish Steps today.
 Initially, though, they were build to connect the Trinita dei Monti Church with the Spanish Square, home to the Spanish Embassy to the Holy See.

 6. Castel Sant’Angelo

-Today, the Castel Sant’Angelo is a famous museum and one of the most interesting things not to miss in Rome.
-If exploring the castle is not your favorite pastime, enjoying its beautiful views will be the next thing to do.
+Today, the Castel Sant’Angelo is a famous museum and one of the most interesting things to visit in Rome.
+If exploring the castle is not your favorite pastime, enjoying its beautiful views from outside will be the next thing to do.

 7. Ponte Sant’Angelo

 At this time, you might desperately want to catch a glance of St. Peter’s Square of better know as Vatican Obelisk.
 But wait a little bit longer and enter the Castel Sant’Angelo from the Ponte Sant’Angelo, an ancient Roman bridge built by Emperor Hadrian.
 Sprawling across the Tiber, the Ponte Sant’Angelo boasts ten gorgeous statues of angels along with spectacular views of the surrounding area.

 The Baroque-style Piazza Navona is one of the largest and beautiful squares in Rome.
 It was built on the former Stadium of Domitian and still enjoys the open space of the latter.